 Crowdfunding involves pitching your business idea or project on a crowdfunding website in order to raise small sums of money from a large number of people.
 Individuals or organisations can invest in return for shares in the business (equity-based crowdfunding), or for a reward which you define (reward-based crowdfunding).
 Peer-to-peer lending is very similar to crowdfunding but is debt-based, meaning that you repay your investors with added interest.
 The lending is usually unsecured, and interest rates will depend on your credit rating.
 Crowdfunding may therefore be a more suitable option for your business if you are less established and/or considered to be higher risk.

 If you don’t want to take on debt, equity financing could be a better way to raise capital.
-Angel investing is one type of equity finance, whereby investors use their own personal finance to invest in the growth of your start-up or early-stage business.
+Angel investing is a type of equity finance whereby investors use their own personal finance to invest in the growth of your start-up or early-stage business.
 This is normally in return for shares (an equity stake) in the business.
 Angel investors could be a high net-worth individual or a group of investors who pool their resources together.
 In addition to their funding, they can provide valuable experience and contacts.
-The amount invested is typically anything from £10,000 to £500,000, but can be higher if multiple angels come together.
+The amount invested is typically anything from £10,000 to £500,000 but can be higher if multiple angels come together.